MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup.md

     In Outlook, choose **File** \> **Open &amp; Export** \> **Import/Export**.

-    Choose **Export to a File** and then follow the steps to export your Outlook Data File (.pst) and any subfolders.
+    Select **Export to a File** and then follow the steps to export your Outlook Data File (.pst) and any subfolders.

 2. **Import your old email**